narcisolobo/colorful-quotes/README.md

     ```js
     const randomQuotes = await getRandomQuote();
     ```
-21. Log the quote to the console in a loop using the colorize utility function.
+21. Log each quote to the console in a loop using the colorize utility function.
     ```js
     randomQuotes.forEach((quote) => {
       colorize(quote.body);